 If you have been injured whilst at the gym and you believe it to be because of negligence, then you may be eligible to make a compensation claim.

-Accident at the gym claims can be very complex as it isn’t always clear who is liable for your injury.
+Accident at the gym claims can be very complex as it isn’t always clear who is liable for injury in gym injury claims.
 In some circumstances, the gym may not be seen as responsible for the accident in which you were injured.
 The gym occupier has a legal duty of care to provide a safe environment for all visitors to its premises in accordance with the Occupiers Liability Act 1957, and if they have upheld their responsibilities as best as they can, then there’s a chance they will not be found liable for your injury depending on the circumstances involved.

 If your injury was due to incorrect use of equipment, but you had been correctly instructed on how to use them, then it would be unlikely that you would win a gym injury claim for compensation.
 This is because your injury would be due to your own incorrect actions.
 However, if you had received incorrect instruction and then went on to use the equipment and become injured, then the fault would be found with the occupier.